EBiCS/EasyDIY-ESC/README.md

 If you know better parts or have better solutions, please let us know on our ES thread.
 We like learning new things.
 ....except if you’re going to suggest 3077 or 4110 mosfets.
 Those things are dinosaurs.
 They were the biggest baddest thing around during their time, but nowadays belong to a museum.
 Or a kid’s t-shirt.
 Please stop recommending them.
 See our thread for details.

-* **Why not KiCad?**
-Long story… But the experience of designing this ESC in EasyEDA almost ensures that the next version will be designed in KiCad.

 * **Where can I buy parts?**
 Lcsc.com, mouser.com.
 Aliexpress if needed.
 I designed this with jlcpcb smt assembly in mind, so all SMDs were in stock at lcsc when I designed the PCB.
 Also most of the Through-hole parts.